qlik-oss/core-website/docs/licensing.md

 <h1>Pricing</h1>
-<p>There are currently three options for using Qlik Core — two for evaluation and one for production.
+<p>There are currently two options for using Qlik Core — one for evaluation and one for production.
 These are outlined below.</p>

 <div class="md-row">